ChainSafe/forest-explorer/README.md

 ### Rate limiter

-If you are using a free Cloudflare account:
+If you are using a free CloudFlare account:

 1. Replace `new_classes` with `new_sqlite_classes` in `Durable Object`
    configuration.